LeetLLM

 IQ / iMatrix-aware formatsIQ4_XS, IQ3_MUsually yesBetter quality when squeezing below comfortable 4-bit settings

-Q4_K_M is a commonly encountered local-inference candidate, but the right choice depends on target model, quality gate, and hardware.
+Q4_K_M is a commonly encountered local-inference candidate, but the right choice depends on target model, quality check, and hardware.
 If the full model fits in VRAM, benchmark GPU-oriented GPTQ or AWQ artifacts against the local runtime; if partial offload is required, GGUF is a useful packaging option.

 iMatrix quantization